Standalone Video Instrument

 Updates

-Learn how to build your first video synthesis system, understand the fundamentals, and start creating with our step-by-step guide.
+Learn how to build your first video synthesis system, understand the fundamentals, and start creating with our step-by-step guides.

 LZX Industries designs and manufactures analog and digital video synthesis instruments in Portland, Oregon.
 Our Eurorack-format modules give artists, musicians, and VJs real-time control over color, pattern, and motion — bridging the worlds of modular synthesis and visual art.
 Every product is engineered, assembled, and tested in-house.